GvaldesS/HHT_scattering_tool/README.md

-# HhtScatteringPy
+# ScatteringHhtPy

-HhtScatteringPy is a tool based on the Hilbert-Huang transform to identify scattering noise in LIGO.
+ScatteringHhtPy is a tool based on the Hilbert-Huang transform to identify scattering noise in LIGO.
 The main function is located in the _CheckScatCorr.py_ file and the list of channels in the file named _Channel_List.txt_.

 It needs two input variables:
 * `observatory` that can be `L1` or `H1`